YuechenDing/about-github/README.md

 Click create pull request button

-Click mearge pull request button(the master branch will be updated)
+Click mearge pull request button(the master branch will be updated) You can delete the branch since it has been updated in master branch

 2.Fork
 Fork others' repositories(get a copy of their repositories in your list of repository)